bluesky66-dev/kibana/x-pack/plugins/alerts/README.md

 **Alert Instance**: The instance(s) created from an alert type execution.

-A Kibana alert detects a condition and executes one or more actions when that condition occurs.
+A HyperSec Kibana alert detects a condition and executes one or more actions when that condition occurs.
 Alerts work by going through the followings steps:

 1. Run a periodic check to detect a condition (the check is provided by an Alert Type)
 2. Convert that condition into one or more stateful Alert Instances